-Lightweight sculler Carol-Ann Wood competed in the openweight singles, reaching the final on the Sunday.
+Carrie Wood did both lightweight and openweight singles.
 She and the other lightweights paid all of their own costs.

 Lucerne (12-14 July 1985)

-Lin and Beryl were second in the lightweight doubles behind the French (again) but only by 0.08 seconds .
-Although this now indicate that they were basically the same speed as their rivals, it was actually quite possible that they were faster as they had trouble making weight and had to resort to dehydrating which left them very weak.
+Lin and Beryl were second in the lightweight doubles behind the French (again) but only by 0.08 seconds.
+Basically, they were the same speed as their rivals, and in this situation, of course, it’s the crew that races better which wins.

 National Championships (19-21 July 1985)